Category Archives: 2009/10

 Young Love #43 (March 1953) “Teen-Aged Widow”, art by Jack Kirby

 Kirby is not only back in terms of quantity of art, much of it consists of rather nice material.
 Four of the seven featured stories were done by Jack and one of them, “Teen-Aged Widow”, even returns to a longer length (12 pages) that had previously been typical for Kirby.
 The splash page for “Teen-Aged Widow” is rather nice.
-It is a great example of a soliloquy splash, what young reader of the day could have resisted such a story.
+It is a great example of a confessional splash, what young reader of the day could have resisted such a story.
 Tears do not play so important a part in Simon and Kirby romances as they did in comics produced by others during the silver age.
 But those tears are very appropriate here.
 Note how the small sculpture piece in the foreground repeats the protagonists reclining posture.
 One odd thing is the small size of the books in the foreground.
 I doubt that this was meant to be taken literally but was just a consequence of the limited space available.

 Young Love #43